searchisko/project-classifier-poc/search_service/training/README.md

 the search service can be trained on it, and the image of the trained service can be created to be then used for scoring the new content.

-To train the new instance of the search service, evaluate it and export the trained image, do:
+To train the new instance of the search service, evaluate it and export the trained image, switch to the created **(classifier) conda environment** and using python interpreter run:

 ```python
 from search_service import ScoringService